oasisprotocol/docs/docs/dapp/opl/README.md

 A pair of contracts are linked bidirectionally to each other across chains, with one end on Sapphire and the other on a supported EVM compatible chain (the Home Network).
 They can post and receive messages to & from each other using the message-passing bridge, but must register endpoints to define which messages they handle.

-Start by adding the `sapphire-contracts` package to your project so you can import `OPL.sol`:
+Start by adding the [`sapphire-contracts`](http://npmjs.com/package/@oasisprotocol/sapphire-contracts) package to your project so you can import `OPL.sol`:

     pnpm add @oasisprotocol/sapphire-contracts

 Then define the two contracts, starting with a contract on Sapphire which runs inside the confidential enclave and can be called via the `secretExample` handler.
-It is provided with the address of the other contract and the network it exists on via the constructor:
+Use the constructor to provide the Sapphire contract with the address of the other contract network:

 ```solidity
 import {Enclave, Result, autoswitch} from "@oasisprotocol/sapphire-contracts/contracts/OPL.sol";